The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 A wargame suggests how a war between Israel and Iran might go nuclear

-Beyond that, there’s then any number of military, industrial, and government targets that the Israelis could attack.
+Beyond that, there’s any number of military, industrial, and government targets that the Israelis could attack.
 When I say government, I’m not suggesting that they would try and assassinate key Iranian leaders.
 I don’t think they would do that.
 But you know, one could imagine a strike intended to significantly weaken the Iranian state through attacks against various different government and military targets.

 I’m assuming at this point that an Israeli response is highly likely and that it will be pretty big scale; there’s a lot of uncertainty from my perspective about what it will look like, what targets will be hit.